We may receive compensation when you click on links to products from our partners.

 If you’re reading this article, you’ve probably reached that time of your life when you need to start looking for another job.
 Even if the economy hasn’t fully recovered yet from the recession, it’s not the end of the world.
 To stand out, you need to get a little creative and stop using those clichés recruiters know by heart and probably avoid.

-1. Possesses motivational, leadership and other impressive but common skills
+leadership, and other impressive but common skills“

 As with other phrases in our list, this one is too very vague and expresses very little.
 Do you talk a lot with your colleagues or do they understand what you say?
 To better convey your qualities, try to split them into more specific traits: multilingual communicator, familiar with programmer jargon, and so on.

 The word “Successfully” can be challenging to avoid, but it’s also essential.
 I often struggle to find the right adjective to enhance my phrases and tend to rely on it.
 However, “Successfully” doesn’t necessarily strengthen a description; it’s often implied by the context.
 If a task is on your resume, it’s assumed that you were successful at it.
 Therefore, it’s best to omit this word for a more concise and impactful resume.